Healy v. James

 Healy v.
 James, 408 U.S. 169 (1972), was a United States Supreme Court case in which the Court held that Central Connecticut State College's refusal to recognize a campus chapter of Students for a Democratic Society was unconstitutional.
 The denial of official recognition was found to violate the First Amendment.

 The crux of the ruling was that the onus was on the college to provide valid reasons for denial, rather than insisting that the organization provide evidence that their recognition would not be harmful.

+Legal Background

+The Supreme Court case of Healy v.
+James ruled in favor of Students for a Democratic Society (SDS) organization.
+The President of Central Connect State College (CCSC) refused to recognize the association to the fullest extent that other clubs, and organizations were recognized as.
+Four main justifications assembled are reasonable concerns for not recognizing SDS according to the president F. Don James.
+Those four consist of affiliation, philosophy, disruptive influence, and prior affirmation of reasonable university rules.
+These four were the arguments made by the president of the school as concrete reasons for not recognizing SDS.